juanmanuel0963/golang_aws_terraform_jenkins/README.md

 The first step that our handler performs is to obtain the message body and extract the data from the "Contact".

+At certain control points, the function's execution sequence is logged in CloudWatch.
+If an error occurs, the details of the generated exception are recorded.

 <img src="images/contacts_insert_function_2.png"/>